Mani0279/Book-Review-Platform/README.md

 ---

 This platform is ideal for book lovers who want to discover new books, share reviews, and keep track of their reading habits in one place.

+Backend Overview (Typical)
+The backend is commonly built using Node.js with Express framework, providing RESTful APIs for:

+User authentication and authorization (sign up, login, session management)

+CRUD operations for books and user reviews

+Managing user-specific reading lists

+Integrating with external book data APIs (like Google Books API) to fetch book metadata

+Persisting data using MongoDB or similar NoSQL databases for flexible schema

+Handling ratings and comments with data models designed for fast queries

+This setup enables secure, scalable, and responsive interactions between the frontend and the data layer.